-Welcome to the 2021-2022 school year!
-The summer months passed quickly and we are excited to start a new school year.
+Welcome to the 2023-2024 school year!
+The summer months passed quickly, and we are excited to start a new school year.
 We hope you and your families had a safe and enjoyable summer.
-The summer was a very busy one for us as we made preparations for the return of all students to in-person learning five days per week.
-We look forward to meeting our new students and families and reconnecting with those who have been learning from home.
+This summer, we bid farewell to some of our IS staff members, and we welcomed a number of new teachers and paraeducators to the Intermediate School.
+We look forward to meeting our new students and families and reconnecting with those who attended the Intermediate School last year.

 All Intermediate School families will receive a weekly email from the office with a link to our announcements that are located on the Intermediate School website.
-We encourage you to read the announcements as they contain current information about the Intermediate School.
+We encourage you to read the announcements, as they contain current information about the Intermediate School.
 We will also continue to email monthly calendars.
-Parents can also access the announcements, calendars and menus at any time by visiting www.southfayette.org.
+Parents can also access the announcements, calendars, and menus at any time by visiting www.southfayette.org.
 The Intermediate School website is updated frequently and provides parents with a wealth of current school information, so please remember to visit our website often.

 We would like to thank you for entrusting your child's growth and development to us.
 It is our pleasure to work with your children and to be a part of their daily lives.
 Each child is a unique individual, and we treasure each moment with them!
 They grow so quickly, and it certainly is fun to watch them come into their own.
-If you have any questions or concerns throughout the school year, do not hesitate to email or call us.
+If you have any questions or concerns throughout the school year, please do not hesitate to contact us.
 No question or concern is too small.